utrains/terraform_job_preparation/README.md

 - **1. What is Terraform, and why is it used in the context of infrastructure automation?**

   - When we work on an infrastructure (machines, servers, services), we need to be able to manage it (create, delete, update, add tools, etc.) as quickly as possible.

-  - To achieve this, we need to see our infrastructure as code that we can evolve to meet this need, hence the use of terraform which is an **declarative language**
+  - It can also be really hard to manage all the elements in the infrastructure manually without making mistakes.
+This is where Terraform comes in and helps us to achieve these objectives.

-  - is an open-source **infrastructure as code (IaC)** tool developed by HashiCorp.
+  - __Terraform__ is an infrastructure as code (IaC) tool developed by HashiCorp that uses a declarative language to automate the provisioning, configuration and management of infrastructure resources in various environments.

 ***